manpreet-singh/Atlas/docs/README.md

 The Atlas Robot is a small Custom robot designed and built for educational proposes.
 The Atlas Robot features custom designed Electrical and Mechcanical Hardware featuring 3D printing technology and Embedded systems design.
 The purpose of this project is to bring together Mechcanical, Electrical, and Software design for my Undergrad Capstone project, but it has since morphed into a single project that soaks up more of my as the project timeline expands eponentially.

-> Add more stuff here man, idk

-> Add image of overview of things

 ---